When a will is challenged, what should an executor do to avoid becoming personally liable?

 The purpose of a Fitzhugh Gate Order is to sanction a course of action to be taken by the executor in connection with the administration of an estate.
 This means that the executor can take that action without risk of being held personally liable for the consequences.
 The actual course of action will vary from case to case, depending upon the specific circumstances involved.
-However a typical Order will authorise the executor to distribute an estate if formal legal proceedings challenging the validity of a will are not commenced by the claimant by a certain date.
-The Court can make other Orders if it sees fit.
+However a typical order will authorise the executor to distribute an estate if formal legal proceedings challenging the validity of a will are not commenced by the claimant by a certain date.